mootools/mootools-core/Docs/Fx/Fx.Morph.md

 ### Arguments:

 1. properties - (*mixed*) The CSS properties to animate.
 Can be either an object of CSS properties or a string representing a CSS selector.
+If only one value is given for any CSS property, the transition will be from the current value of that property to the value given.

 ### Returns: